MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 ![Guides Usage report](media/guides-usage-report.PNG "Guides Usage report")

-1. Which guides are included in the report.
+1. Which guides are included in the report?

     Use the drop-down menu to select which guides are used to generate the visuals and statistics in the report.
 Changing the selection in this drop-down menu changes the values in all parts of the report.
 By default, the **All** option is selected to give you an overview of all your organization's guides.